-- h.
-Any kind of violence including (but not limited to) threatening behaviour, offences concerning the intention to harm or offences which resulted in at least actual bodily harm. - i.
-Sexual offences, including those listed in the Sexual Offences Act 2003.

-- j.
-The unlawful supply of controlled drugs or substances where the conviction concerns commercial drug dealing or trafficking (drug offences only involving possession are not relevant offences). - k.
-Offences involving firearms. - I. Offences involving arson. - m.
-Offences involving terrorism. - n.
-If a student was convicted outside the United Kingdom for the type of offence listed above, this is also considered a relevant conviction. - o.
-For the purposes of this definition, out of court disposals are considered to be convictions.
-Penalty notices for disorder (PNDs), anti-social behaviour orders (ASBOs) or other orders are not considered to be convictions, unless contesting a PND or breaching the terms of an ASBO or other order has resulted in a criminal conviction.
+- Any kind of violence including (but not limited to) threatening behaviour, offences concerning the intention to harm or offences which resulted in at least actual bodily harm. - Sexual offences, including those listed in the Sexual Offences Act 2003. - The unlawful supply of controlled drugs or substances where the conviction concerns commercial drug dealing or trafficking (drug offences only involving possession are not relevant offences). - Offences involving firearms. - Offences involving arson. - Offences involving terrorism. - If a student was convicted outside the United Kingdom for the type of offence listed above, this is also considered a relevant conviction. - For the purposes of this definition, out of court disposals are considered to be convictions, with the exception of uncontested Penalty Notices for Disorder (PNDs).
+Civil injunctions and Community Protection Notices (CPNs) are not considered to be convictions, unless breach of their terms has resulted in a criminal conviction.
 Whether or not an offence is considered 'spent' is defined by the Rehabilitation of Offenders Act 1974 and subsequent revisions to the Act.